aurelia/aurelia.github.io-old/docs/api/router/index.md

-* `reset(): any` - Fully resets the router&#x27;s internal state.
+* `reset(): void` - Fully resets the router&#x27;s internal state.
 Primarily used internally by the framework when multiple calls to setRoot are made.
 Use with caution (actually, avoid using this).
 Do not use this to simply change your navigation model.

 * `updateTitle(): void` - Updates the document title using the current navigation instruction.

-* `useViewPortDefaults(viewPortDefaults: any): any` - Sets the default configuration for the view ports.
+* `useViewPortDefaults($viewPortDefaults: Record): void` - Sets the default configuration for the view ports.
 This specifies how to populate a view port for which no module is specified.
 The default is an empty view/view-model pair.
-  * `viewPortDefaults: any` - No description available
+  * `$viewPortDefaults: Record` - No description available